Myrtle Beach reopened to survive the summer. Now, it’s a coronavirus ‘petri dish.’

 To combat the coronavirus, the resort tried to encourage guests to stay socially distant from one another and wear masks, but few followed the recommendations, Meyer said.
 Instead, families crammed with their beach chairs and umbrellas into elevators, not keeping their distance from other tourists or covering their faces — turning the elevators into a “petri dish” for the virus, she said.

-“People came on vacation and thought the virus did,” Meyer continued, adding: “We opened too hard, too fast, without the proper safety mechanisms.”
+“People [went] on vacation and thought the virus did, too,” Meyer continued, adding: “We opened too hard, too fast, without the proper safety mechanisms.”

-Tourists have packed into Broadway at the Beach, a complex of stores, bars and restaurants about a mile from the shore, where Kimberly Luksic and Maxwell Narvarra, 26-year-olds from Atlanta, said a hot-sauce shop recently was handing out free samples of its spicy condiments on chips to eager patrons.
+Tourists have packed into Broadway at the Beach, a complex of stores, bars and restaurants about a mile from the shore, where Kimberly Luksic and Maxwell Navarra, 26-year-olds from Atlanta, said a hot-sauce shop recently was handing out free samples of its spicy condiments on chips to eager patrons.
 (They didn’t partake.)
 An Italian buffet about a block from Ocean Boulevard had spaced out diners and tables, as recommended, but “everyone working there wasn’t wearing a mask,” said Willis Glasgow, a resident of nearby Florence, S.C.

 At the Tanger Outlets, a shopping mall in Myrtle Beach, so few people were wearing masks last weekend that Harold Reaves and his wife didn’t even bother to get out of their car.
 The duo from Columbia, S.C., had planned to browse the rows of clothing and shoe stores on a Saturday, when Reaves, 55, figured that most tourists would be checking in or out of their hotels.
 Instead, they were horrified to find congested sidewalks, so they turned around, opting not to take a risk.